Hull Turf logo

 2. Materials Required:

-• Artificial Turf: Select the appropriate type based on your specific needs, such as pet-friendly or playground turf.
-Hall Turf offers a variety of options tailored for different applications, ensuring you find the perfect fit for your backyard.
+• Turf: Select the appropriate type based on your specific needs, such as color and texture, ensuring you find the perfect fit for your backyard.
 As Dick Bryant noted, “Brock came out, evaluated my needs and came up with the best solution.
 I went with his advice and the recommendation was perfect!”

 • Weed Barrier Fabric: Prevents weeds from growing through the grass, ensuring a clean appearance.